 (b) A respondent may file an answering statement with the AAA within 15 days after confirmation of notice of filing of the demand is sent by the AAA.
 The respondent shall, at the time of any such filing, send a copy of the answering statement to the claimant.
-If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, the amount involved, if any, and the remedy sought.
+If a counterclaim is asserted, it shall contain a statement setting forth the nature of the counterclaim, the amount involved, if any, the remedy sought, and the appropriate filing fee for the counterclaim as described in the Administrative Fee Schedule, except in consumer-related disputes.